Australia to list Hamas and US far-right group as terrorists

 Mike Burgess, director general of the Australian Security Intelligence Organization, the nation’s main domestic spy agency, said last week that pandemic restrictions in Australia had sent online radicalization “into overdrive” in recent years as isolated people spent more time online.

-The proportion of new counter-terrorism investigations involving minors had increased from to less than 3% to 15% in only a few years, Burgess said in his annual threat assessment.
+The proportion of new counterterrorism investigations involving minors had increased from to less than 3% to 15% in only a few years, Burgess said in his annual threat assessment.

-At the end of 2021, minors represented more than half of the spy agency’s priority counter-terrorism investigations, he said.
+At the end of 2021, minors represented more than half of the spy agency’s priority counterterrorism investigations, he said.